Trout lily is a native perennial plant with nodding yellow flowers that bloom in early spring.

 The flowers bloom in March to May.
 Mottled brown and green leaves grow at the base of the plant.
 Young plants have only one leaf, while mature adult plants have two leaves.
 Trout lilies grow 6 to 8 inches tall.

 Reproduction and Life Cycle

 The trout lily sprouts and flowers in early spring, before new tree leaves grow and block out the sun.
 Plants grow from a white bulb that has a tooth-like shape

-New plants usually grow when underground rhizomes spread and form colonies.
+New plants usually grow when underground rhizomes (underground portions of a plants stem) spread and form colonies.
 Mature plants also spread via seeds.
-Ants scatter the seeds, eating part of the seed and leaving the rest to germinate.
+Ants scatter the seeds, eating part of the seed and leaving the rest to germinate and sprout.

 - The name “trout lily” comes from the plant’s mottled leaves, which look like the markings on brook trout.
 It is also known as the dogtooth violet or adder’s tongue.